Best Alternatives to Microsoft Baseline Security Analyzer (MBSA)

 Pros:

-• Great for continuous scanning and patching throughout the lifecycle of any device
+• Continuous Scanning and Patching: Ideal for continuous scanning and patching throughout the lifecycle of devices, ensuring ongoing protection against vulnerabilities.

-• Backend threat intelligence is constantly updated with the latest threats and vulnerabilities
+• Updated Threat Intelligence: Utilizes backend threat intelligence that is regularly updated with the latest threats and vulnerabilities, enhancing the accuracy of vulnerability assessments.

 Cons:

-• The ManageEngine ecosystem is very detailed, requiring time to learn all of its features
+• Complex Ecosystem: The ManageEngine ecosystem is detailed and feature-rich, requiring time and effort to fully explore and utilize all of its capabilities.

 Vulnerability Manager Plus is offered in three editions: Free, Professional, and Enterprise.
 The free version is limited to monitoring 25 computers.
 The Professional edition operates on one site and the Enterprise edition caters to WANs.
 Both paid systems are offered on a 30-day free trial.